joalla/discogs_client/docs/source/fetching_data.md

     print(instance)
 ```

-This method returns a list of `CollectionItemInstance` objects.

 *Note: To remove an instance from the collection folder it belongs to, you need to fetch the
 correct folder (using `instance.folder_id`) to remove it.
 See the section
-"Removing a Release from a Collection Folder"*.
+"Removing a Release from a Collection Folder".*

 ## Using '.fetch' to get other data